 I really can’t tell you how many times I’ve seen green travel writers or bloggers shoot their budding careers in the foot by boffing?? this point.

-It is really exciting to plan to go on a trip—whether one of your first press trips or something you’ve saved up and booked yourself.
+It is really exciting to plan to go on a trip, which might include one of those hunting backpacks—whether one of your first press trips or something you’ve saved up and booked yourself.
 Before you go, email an editor to ask if they’d like a story related to your itinerary, and get a yes.

 I know the feeling.
 I was in your shoes once.